csev/cc4e/book/chap07.md

 pushes the character c back onto file f p.
-Only one character of pushback is allowed per file. ungetc may be used with any of the input functions and
+Only one character of pushback is allowed per file. ungetc may be used with any of the input functions and macros like scanf, getc, or getchar.

-CHAPTER 7 INPUT AND OUTPUT 157

-macros like scanf, getc, or getchar.
 System Call

+[comment]: <> (page 157 , 157 THE C PROGRAMMING LANGUAGE CHAPTER 7 )

 The function system (s) executes the command contained in the character string s, then resumes execution of the current program.
 The contents of s depend strongly on the local operating system.
 As a trivial example, on UNIX, the line

     system ("date");

 causes the program date to be run; it prints the date and time of day.

 Storage Management

 The function calloc is rather like the alloc we have used in previous chapters.